TyVanRoy/shader-play/README.md

 | SDFField ↔ MeshWarp, bookend | 11.0ms |

-**SDFField is the piece that fails the rule.** On its own it costs more than the entire mixing budget, so every transition it takes part in overruns.
-Two tunables in the GUI, in order of usefulness: `steps` (64 → 40 roughly halves it) and `smooth`.
-This is integrated graphics and any discrete GPU will be an order of magnitude faster, but the shape of the finding is the point — the expensive piece is the raymarch, and it is expensive specifically during transitions.
+**SDFField is the piece that fails the rule.** On its own it costs more than the entire mixing budget, so every transition it takes part in overruns. `steps` in the GUI is the knob to reach for first — it bounds the march directly, and the `gpu` readout responds live, so tune it against the 8.3ms line rather than guessing.
+This is integrated graphics and any discrete GPU will be an order of magnitude faster, but the shape of the finding is the point: the expensive piece is the raymarch, and it is expensive specifically during transitions.

 Two performance decisions worth knowing about, both found this way: